 Where does the food come from?

-Each week we rent a 26' truck and a food bank volunteer drives to South Seattle and Kent to pick up food from our partner agencies Food Lifeline and Northwest Harvest.
+Each week a food bank volunteer drives to South Seattle and Kent to pick up food from our partner agencies Food Lifeline and Northwest Harvest.
 We also partner with Eastside Baby Corner and local grocery stores.
 Volunteers rescue close to date perishable and non-perishable food items.
 We partner with our community and encourage churches, organizations, businesses, schools and individuals to hold food drives.
 The demand for food exceeds donations collected and in order to meet the need we purchase food from distributors at a fraction of the cost to maximize each dollar.

 How do people in need receive food?

 Neighbors in need that reside in Preston, Fall City, Snoqualmie and North Bend may “shop” each Wednesday and collect groceries between 9:30 a.m. and 6:30 p.m. or on Mondays between 11:00 a.m.-12:30 p.m.
 We also offer an option for Senior Only (65+) to shop each Monday between 9:30 a.m. -11:00 a.m.
 First time visitors meet with our client services specialist in our office and fill out a client registration form.
 This one on one meeting is an opportunity to understand other needs the clients may have and refer them to other resources.
 Return visitors of the food bank are welcomed by a receptionist and check in before selecting their food choices for the week.
 We are open all day to accommodate those neighbors that work.
 No appointment is necessary.